Ultramarine Ash Pigment

-Lapis lazuli has been mined for centuries from a location still in use today in the mountain valley of Kokcha, Afghanistan.
-First mined 6,000 years ago, the rock was transported to Egypt and later to Europe where it was used in jewelry and paint pigment.
-Europeans called the expensive powdered pigment ultramarine, which literally means over the sea.
+Lapis lazuli has been mined for centuries from a location still in use in the mountain valley of Kokcha, Afghanistan.
+First mined 6,000 years ago, the rock was transported to Egypt and later to Europe, where it was used in jewelry and paint pigment.
+Europeans called the expensive powdered pigment ultramarine, which means over the sea.
 Since the 19th century, ultramarine has been manufactured artificially.
 Although now not the only source of lazurite, the mine in Afghanistan still produces the finest quality material.
-Lazurite is found only at high altitude, especially in deposits of tall mountain ranges.
-For example, in 1931, it was found in the Pamirs Mountains at the height of 5,000 meters.
-In these mines enormous chunks of dolomite marble hold fast to small accumulations of lazurite.
-To protect mines from looting, in past centuries an unauthorized approach was penalized by capital punishment, and miners themselves were secured to the walls of mine shafts by chains.
-Lazurite was considered to be a sacred stone, and the right to manage its production was held by the emir himself.
-In Russia during the 18th and 19th centuries, lazurite was very highly valued for many objects of applied arts.
-A new epoch in the use of a lazurite began with the discovery in 1851 of a large deposit near Lake Baikal, after which Russian workshops achieved a high degree of craftsmanship in the manufacture of large art objects (columns, vases, etc.).
+Lazurite is found only at high altitudes, especially in deposits of tall mountain ranges.
+For example, in 1931, it was found in the Pamirs Mountains at 5,000 meters.
+In these mines, enormous chunks of dolomite marble hold fast to small accumulations of lazurite.
+To protect mines from looting, in past centuries, an unauthorized approach was penalized by capital punishment, and miners themselves were secured to the walls of mine shafts by chains.
+Lazurite was considered a sacred stone, and the emir himself had the right to manage its production.
+In Russia during the 18th and 19th centuries, lazurite was highly valued for many objects of applied arts.
+A new epoch in the use of lazurite began with the discovery in 1851 of a large deposit near Lake Baikal, after which Russian workshops achieved a high degree of craftsmanship in the manufacture of large art objects (columns, vases, etc.).

-Lazurite is currently extracted from two regions of the former Soviet Union: Malobystrinskoye deposit of the south Baikal region, and the Lyadzhvardarinskoye deposit in the southwestern Pamirs Mountains.
-The first layer is processed as an open pit, and the second through underground mining galleries.
-Lazurite from these deposits provide faultless specimens for jewelry, and the remaining accumulations, which are unevenly distributed in dolomite marble, are used for the production of mosaics and high quality paint pigment.
+Lazurite is currently extracted from two regions of the former Soviet Union: the Malobystrinskoye deposit in the south Baikal region and the Lyadzhvardarinskoye deposit in the southwestern Pamirs Mountains.
+The first layer is processed as an open pit and the second through underground mining galleries.
+Lazurite from these deposits provides faultless specimens for jewelry, and the remaining accumulations, unevenly distributed in dolomite marble, are used to produce mosaics and high-quality paint pigment.
 Other significant deposits of lazurite are found at Ovalle, Cordillera, Chile; Mt.
 Vesuvius, Italy; Cascade Canyon, San Bernardino Mountains and Ontario Peak, California and in the Sawatch Mountains, Colorado, U.S.A.

-We buy select pieces of lapis lazuli stone from one of the oldest lazurite mines in the world in Afghanistan.
-For more than 4,000 years, lazurite has been extracted at Shar Shakh in Badakhshan, Afghanistan, where we obtain our mineral.
+We buy select pieces of lapis lazuli stone from one of Afghanistan's oldest lazurite mines in the world.
+For over 4,000 years, lazurite has been extracted at Shar Shaikh in Badakhshan, Afghanistan, where we obtain our mineral.

-Lazurite absorbs a moderate amount of oil during dispersion and forms a good flexible film.
-To prepare pigment from lazurite, selected pieces of small size, as free as possible from pyrites and other impurities, are heated in a crucible and quenched (étonné).
-This material is then finely ground, levigated and washed.
+Lazurite absorbs moderate oil during dispersion and forms a good flexible film.
+To prepare pigment from lazurite, pieces of small size, as accessible as possible from pyrites and other impurities, are heated in a crucible and quenched (étonné).
+This material is then finely ground, levigated, and washed.
 Cennini describes a method to purify the pigment even further to obtain the highest quality grades of pigment.
-Basically, finely washed pigment is mixed together with a little wax, rosin and linseed oil in the form of a dough.
+The finely washed pigment is mixed with a bit of wax, rosin, and linseed oil in the form of a dough.
 This is kneaded in a weak solution of soda lye.
 The finest particles of color are withdrawn by the alkaline water and settle out when left standing.
 The dough retains the impurities.
-This process is repeated and the consecutive extracts from the same dough become grayer in color.
-The first extraction is the purest and deepest blue color, the last extraction, blue gray in color.
+This process is repeated, and the consecutive extracts from the same dough become grayer in color.
+The first extraction is the purest and deepest blue color, and the last extraction is blue-gray.
 We will soon offer grades of lazurite hand processed with this ancient formula.